Nantes Uncovered: Secrets of the Dukes’ City

 Tip / As is fairly common in France, most restaurants close their doors between 2 p.m. and 7 p.m., so don’t expect to find much available during those hours.
 Plan meals accordingly.

-Discover the Magic of Les Machines de l'Île
+Discover the Fantastical Machines of Les Machines de l'Île

 A creative cultural project of François Delaroziere and Pierre Orefice’s collective imagination, Les Machines de l'Île is a blend of invented worlds by Jules Verne (French novelist, poet and playwright), the mechanical universe of Leonardo da Vinci and the industrial history of Nantes.
 Set in former shipyards once used for their construction, the space is dubbed a steampunk park that takes visitors on a journey of discovery, blending engineering, art and imagination.
 And, it was an experience I’d been looking forward to for weeks.

-The Giant Hummingbird and the Flight of the Geese are also part of the mechanical city in the sky.
-They rest on branches, on a walkway, on the canopy of the Tree or nested on the fork of a branch.
+The Giant Hummingbird and the Flight of the Geese join the mechanical city in the sky, scattered like curious sculptures: perched on iron branches, balanced along a suspended walkway, crouched atop the Tree’s metallic canopy, or tucked into the fork of a branch as if settling in for the night.

 A central artery that flows through the heart of Nantes, the Loire River meets the Atlantic Ocean in the same city.
 France’s longest river and significant geographical and historical landmark, the waterway is known for its role in transportation, the construction of Château des ducs de Bretagne and its association with the Loire Valley.
 Though its importance declined with the rise of railways, the river has been a major commercial waterway for centuries with Nantes as a major port and industrial center.
 The river is also a historically significant boundary and its valley is famous for many castles built during the time of the French court.
 Today, the Loire River is a popular destination, with scenic cruises, walking paths and gardens along its banks.
 It’s also very pedestrian friendly and easy to cross on foot.